helenclx/100-days-of-code/r1-log.md

 **Thoughts:**
 - The projects I did today allowed me to practice writing and using regular expression more.
 - Previously, I had done the telephone number validator certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures curriculum, but in the updated curriculum I would need to revise my code since the project is now built on a web page.

+---

+### Day 40: 11 February 2024.
+Sunday

+**Today's Progress:** I have finished building a Telephone Number Validator as a certification project for freeCodeCamp’s JavaScript curriculum.

+**Thoughts:** By styling the telephone number validator like a phone, I got to practice using CSS to style containers with fixed sizes, and add automatically add a scrollbar to a container with the overflow property.

+---

+### Day 41: 12 February 2024.
+Monday

+**Today's Progress:** Started Module 5 (Essential JavaScript Concepts) of Scrimba’s Frontend Developer Career Path by starting the The World's Most Annoying Cookie Consent project.
+Did Steps 1 to 17.

+**Thoughts:**
+- I got to practice using JavaScript's `setTImeout` global function, DOM element style property, creating HTML forms and validating forms.
+- I learned about HTML input element's pattern attribute, and that you can use the pattern attribute with regular expressions to specify which types of characters are allowed for the input element.